 Official transcripts bear a watermark and the signature of the Registrar.
 Official transcripts released directly to the student are so noted on the transcript and are placed in a sealed envelope.
+Students may also order a transcript to be sent electronically through the Clearinghouse ordering website.

-The charge for an Official Transcript is based upon the time for requested delivery.
-The fee scale is available on the Registrar webpage for Bellin College, under "Transcripts".
-Unofficial transcripts are available for currently enrolled students free of charge via the student information system.
-Transcripts are not released to students or graduates with a "Hold" on their records.
+The charge for an official transcript is based upon the time for requested delivery.
+The fee scale is available on the Bellin College Registrar webpage, under transcripts.
+Unofficial transcripts are available for currently enrolled students free of charge via the student portal (My BC).
+Transcripts are not released to students or graduates with a hold on their records.